 When employed correctly, terminology allows your brand to remain consistent across all markets.
 Having a structured repository of terms or taglines your brand uses frequently and how they are to be translated into other languages ensures your message will never go wrong.

-Terminology management key concepts and terms are consistent in both the source and target languages.
-This facilitates the linguist content-comprehension and mitigates mistranslations for the same concepts.
+Terminology management ensures key concepts and terms are consistent in both the source and target languages.
+This facilitates the linguist's content comprehension and mitigates mistranslations for the same concepts.

 Curious how terminology management can help your organization?
 Here are the top benefits.

 #1 High-quality content in any language